Boards and Committees

 Message from the Mayor

-Welcome to the official website for the City of Punta Gorda.
-As Mayor, I welcome you to explore all the City has to offer.
+Welcome to the official website for the City of Punta Gorda, Florida.
+As Mayor, I invite you to explore all our City has to offer.
 Although considered a “small” city (population 17,566) by some standards, Punta Gorda is a vibrant waterfront community, unique in character and history and one of the most desirable places to live, work and visit.

 One might ask “Why is Punta Gorda one of the most desirable places to live, work and visit?”
 The answer is because our City is dedicated to serving its citizens and visitors, and maintaining a high quality of life.
-This customer service commitment starts at the top and filters down through all of our 261 employees.
+This customer service commitment starts at the top and filters down through all of our 265 dedicated employees.
+Over the last year, the City has achieved these accomplishments:

 326 West Marion Ave.